wp-plugins/scrapeazon/readme.txt

 Amazon's API requires an AWS Access Key ID and an AWS Secret Key in order to correctly process requests and download information about item lookups.
 You cannot obtain this information unless you sign up for an account.

-= Can I scrape reviews from sites other than Amazon.com? =
+= Can I scrape reviews from sites other than Amazon? =

-This plugin currently only accesses reviews on Amazon.com.
+This plugin currently only accesses reviews on Amazon.

+= Can I scrape reviews from Amazon's international sites? =

+Yes, as of version 1.0.7.
+Configure the shortcode's <code>country</code> parameter with the appropriate two-character country code to change the Amazon site.
+For example, to retrieve reviews for ISBN 0123456789 from Amazon UK, you could issue the following shortcode:

+<code>[scrapeazon asin="0123456789" country="UK"]</code>

+The country codes are as follows:

+* AT: Austria (uses the German site)
+* CA: Canada
+* FR: France
+* DE: Germany
+* IT: Italy
+* JP: Japan
+* ES: Spain
+* UK: United Kingdom
+* US: United States (default)

+You can also globally configure a country code on the ScrapeAZon Settings page instead of specifying one for each shortcode used on your site.
+If you globally configure a country code and specify a country code in your shortcode, the country code in the shortcode will take precedence.

+Support for Amazon's China site is not currently available.

 = I'm getting weird PHP errors when ScrapeAZon attempts to retrieve a review.
 What's wrong? =